dustinpfister/test_threejs/README.md

 ## 3 - Notes on the back end

 I am using express.js as a server side framework, and ejs as a template language.
-As of this writing I do not have a well thought out plain on how to structure the app, but I am not loosing sleep over it, this project is more about the demos anyway.
+As of this writing I do not have a well thought out plain on how to structure the app, but I am not loosing sleep over it.
+This project is more about the demos themselves rarer than how I am serving them up anyway.
 Still for my own sanity I thought it would be a good idea to maintain some notes on how I am building this system.

 ### 3.1 - How demos are structured